Hephzibah (warrior)

 According to the Apocalypse of Zerubbabel, Hephzibah was a female warrior who slayed multiple evil kings.
-Her military exploits occurred in connection with the Jewish Revolt Against Heraclius and the Sassanian Conquest of Jerusalem.
+Her military exploits occurred in connection with the Jewish revolt against Heraclius and the Sasanian conquest of Jerusalem.
+Many of the various versions of the Apocalypse of Zerubbabel describe divine actions assisting and foreshadowing Hephzibah’s military accomplishments, including the versions translated by Martha Himmelfarb and John C. Reeves.